Common Medical School Interview Questions [Plus Answers]

 As with any other interview process, it’s important to be prepared to answer questions thoughtfully and honestly.
 Keep in mind that the medical school interviewers are trying to get to know you and assess your fit for the program, so be yourself and try to relax.

-These two tips actually apply to every question below:
+These three tips actually apply to every question below:

-1. Be specific.
+• Be specific.
 Admissions committees speak to hundreds of students each year.
 It’s easy for your name to disappear into a list of names when you give broad answers.
 Take every opportunity in your interview to be as specific as possible.
-This won’t just make you more memorable.
-It will also help your interviewer understand how you, as a healthcare provider, will best fit into the field of medicine — and how they might help you along the way!
-Examples of too-broad answers include things like “I want to help people,” “I’m a hard worker,” or “I want to be a successful doctor.”
+This won’t just make you more memorable; it will also help your interviewer understand how you, as a healthcare provider, will best fit into the field of medicine (and how they might help you along the way!).
+Examples of too-broad answers include: “I want to help people,” “I’m a hard worker,” or “I want to be a successful doctor.”
 Instead, follow up any broad statements with nuanced statements.
-For example, “I want to help people understand how to manage conditions that impact their metabolic health and weight so they can reach goals that previously felt impossible.”
+For example, “I want to help people understand how to manage conditions that impact their metabolic health and weight so they can reach goals they previously thought impossible.”

-2. Be sincere.
+• Be sincere.
 Avoid the people-pleasing tendency to say what you think the people across from you want to hear, and choose to be as honest as you can.
 Don’t present yourself in a certain way to be impressive or self-deprecating.
 Accurately describe your experiences, motivations, strengths, and weaknesses.
+AdComs look for candidates with a high sense of integrity, ethical responsibility, and a commitment to personal development and growth.

-Now, let’s get into some specific questions and how to best answer them (and common mistakes to avoid).
+Now, let’s get into some specific mock interview questions and how to best answer them (plus common mistakes to avoid).

 1. Tell me about yourself.